pivot-access-ltd/bma-offline-docs/src/what-is-new-with-maas-5292.md

 #### About this feature

-MAAS 3.1 allows you to quickly clone or copy a configurationbetween machines, via the MAAS UI -- a step towards machine templating.
+MAAS 3.1 allows you to quickly clone or copy a configuration between machines, via the MAAS UI -- a step towards machine templating.

 Creating a machine profile is repetitive.
 We've learned that most users create multiple machines of the same configuration in batches.
 Some users loop a template through the API, while others rely on scripts.
 MAAS API cloning functionality is now being exposed in the UI.

 #### About copying machine configurations

 As a MAAS user, you may want to copy a machine configuration to multiple existing machines.
-Assuming that at least one machine is already configur3d, you should be able to apply these settings to a list of machines.
+Assuming that at least one machine is already configured, you should be able to apply these settings to a list of machines.
 This means that a user should be able to:

  - select the source machine to copy from.
  - validate that the source machine exists.